python/cpython/Doc/library/time.rst

 .. function:: get_clock_info(name)

-   Get information on the specified clock as a :class:`clock_info` object.
+   Get information on the specified clock as a namespace object.
    Supported clock names and the corresponding functions to read their value
    are: